 Here are my suggestions (and the diagnostic strategy I use):

 - Test the ignition system first.

-- After making sure that the ignition system is providing spark to the ‘dead’ cylinder, the next step would be to check that cylinder's compression.
+- After making sure that the ignition system is providing Spark and the fuel injector is injecting fuel into the ‘dead’ cylinder, the next step would be to check that cylinder's compression.